microsoft/font-tools/EgyptianOpenType/eot.md

 >`SB* G [VS] [HR] [HM] SE* ( J SB* G [VS] [HR] [HM] SE* )*`

+Details of the rendering expectations for the format controls are documented in the Uncode proposals which encoded the format controls:

+ - Glass, Hafemann, Nederhof, Polis, Richmond, Rosmorduc and Schweitzer.
+2017.
+“A method for encoding Egyptian quadrats in Unicode.” *Unicode Document Register for 2017*.
+[L2/17-112R](https://www.unicode.org/L2/L2017/17112r-quadrat-encoding.pdf).
+ - Glass, Grotenhuis, Nederhof, Polis, Rosmorduc, and Werning.
+2021.
+“Additional control characters for Ancient Egyptian hieroglyphic texts.” *Unicode Document Register for 2021*.
+[L2/21-208](https://www.unicode.org/L2/L2021/21208-egyptian-ctrl.pdf).

 ## Files
 The project consists of the following core files:

 - **config.py** — specifies the per-font details such as font name, key dimensions etc.
 - **eotgen.py** — runs the project.
 It takes a commandline parameter to specify the config file to be used.
 - **eotHelper.py** — the class file containing all the logic to process the font and generate the OpenType.
-It has additional functions for generating font tests and keyboard data.
+It includes additional functions for generating font tests and keyboard data.
 - **featuredata.py** — contains static data for use in the project.
 - **insertions.py** — contains per-font data specifying the size of insertion areas.
-- **mark.py** — contains the data for the OpenType mark feature lookups.
+- **mark.py** — contains the data for the OpenType &lt;mark&gt; feature lookups.
-- **mkmk.py** — contains the data for the OpenType mkmk feature lookups.
+- **mkmk.py** — contains the data for the OpenType &lt;mkmk&gt; feature lookups.
-- **pres.py** — contains the data for the OpenType pres feature lookups.
+- **pres.py** — contains the data for the OpenType &lt;pres&gt; feature lookups.

 Data for other OpenType features are integrated into the EotHelper class.